Migbelis Castellanos

-Early life
+Early life and career

 Castellanos was born in Cabimas, Venezuela, on June 7, 1995, as the second; of the three children of Miguel Ángel Castellanos and Isbelia Del Valle Romero from Zulia.
 Her brothers are: Miguel Leonardo and Moisés Miguel.
 As a child, she dreamed of being a professional baseball player like her father, who played with the Tiburones de La Guaira and in the United States, with the Texas Rangers minor league players.

 From a very young age she was attracted to the world of modeling and television.
 She appeared on local television in children's programs on "TV COL", tried her luck on radio through the favorite stations in her region in a weekly program.

 Since she was a teenager she dreamed of participating and winning Miss Venezuela.
 She was Mini Reina Venezuela 2003, she was also Miss Teen Costa Oriental 2010 and a pre-candidate for the Feria de la Chinita 2012.

 In 2011 she did not manage to enter the casting of the Chinita Fair because she was a minor.
 In 2013, Migbelis managed to enter Miss Venezuela, where with an outstanding participation she managed to win at the end of the contest.
 Migbelis attended the Universidad Rafael Belloso Chacín, in Maracaibo, where she was pursuing two BAs, one in Social Communication and another one in Political Science in the Universidad del Zulia (LUZ-Maracaibo), which she later took online; while preparing for Miss Universe 2014 and subsequently dropped out.

 In mid-2014, she began a relationship with Francisco Cervelli; with whom she went to live in Tampa, Florida in 2015, after her participation in Miss Universe 2014.
 On December 18, 2016, she announced her engagement and in mid-2018; they ended the relationship.

 On October 10, 2020, she confirmed on the television show Salt and Pepper; who tested positive for COVID-19.

+Personal life

 After being on Hinge (app) for four months and being rejected by Raya (app), on April 1, 2023; Univision sent her to work in New Jersey to moderate a private event for Goya Foods and there she met the American businessman Jason Unanue, who belongs to the Unanue family (great-grandson of Spaniard Prudencio Unanue Ortiz; founder of said company and at the same time, great-nephew of Joseph A. Unanue) and they started a romantic relationship.
 On August 16, 2024, she announced her pregnancy on the Univision television show; Desiguales, in which Castellanos is the host.
 On September 30, they revealed that they would have a boy.
 On October 28 of that year, she announced his marriage commitment.
 On November 23 of that same year; they were married in Roman Catholic Church of Saint Pius X, in Old Tappan, New Jersey; with a reception in Jersey City, New Jersey and on March 25, 2025, she gave birth to Caden.